Changes in the Diagnostic and Statistical Manual (DSM) IV

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

-among clinicians and therapists that the prognosis for patients with the
+widely held among clinicians and therapists that the prognosis for patients

-Borderline Personality Disorder is bad.
-Borderline Personality Disorder can
+with the Borderline Personality Disorder is bad.
+Borderline Personality

-was gender-biased and, therefore, that gender differences are artifactual.
-The
+DSM-III was gender-biased and, therefore, that gender differences are

-text pertaining to the Dependent Personality Disorder has been amended to remove
+artifactual.
+The text pertaining to the Dependent Personality Disorder has been

 Finally, the DSM-IV is much clearer on the comorbidity of the